A Lovely List Of The Top Advertising Awards

 They help smart well-designed agencies get noticed by occasionally confused clients who need second party confirmation when selecting an agency.
 To me, this is a very important point and one that makes writing those increasingly expensive entry checks worth the cost.
 Awards should be a big part of an agency’s business development program – not just an ego stroker.

-To put all of this go-for-it into context, I recently wrote about the Portland agency Pollinate that has done very well (!) by hammering Advertising Age’s Small Agency awards show.
+To put all of this go-for-it into context, I wrote about the Portland agency Pollinate a few years back that has done very well (!) by hammering Advertising Age’s Small Agency awards show.
 The blog post, “How To Win The Ad Age Small Agency Award?
-Twice?” is a demonstration of the value of entering and winning an award that has meaning for prospective clients because it is delivered via an industry leading publication.
+Twice?” is a demonstration of the value of entering and winning an award that has meaning for prospective clients because it is delivered via an industry-leading publication.
 Check it out.

 My Favorite Advertising & Marketing Awards

 That said, there is a subset of awards that I highly recommend agencies consider.
 These are the awards handed out by client category organizations.
 An example is when my own Oregon agency won the best bank advertising award from the American Bankers Association.
 As you might expect, we leveraged the heck out of that one across the world of potential financial services clients.
 Yup, we grew our national financial roster.
 Prospective clients need that third-party stamp of approval.

 ADDY Awards.
 This is the largest award program with over 5 million entries – local agencies love this one because it can level the playing field vs. the mega shops.
 Competition includes three levels of judging: local, regional, and national.
 Winning an ADDY at each level qualifies the work to progress to the next higher level.